nextgis/ngf-tutorial/tutorials/5_2_vector_selection/README.md

 });
 ```

-You can set default style settings for `paint` and `selectedPaint` via NgwMap initialization options
+You can set default style settings for `paint` and `selectedPaint` via NgwMap initialization options:

 ```javascript
 NgwMap.create({